 The final step you will want to do before confirmation will be to choose the quantity you need.
-The more parts you would like to order, the more the per unit cost will decrease.
+The final price for 3D printing goes down with quantity purchased.
+In other words, the more parts you would like to order, the more the per unit cost will decrease.
 This is because there are .stl fees and bed setup fees.
 If you would just like one very small part, you may get quoted at $11.
 That same small part at 10 units may only jump to $20 due to the ability to batch your parts on a single printer.

 7. Choose your quality and confirm your settings

 You have now chosen all of the options available and will be presented with 4 different pricing tiers at different qualities.
 The fine quality is printed at a 100 micron layer height, standard 250 microns, and draft at 400 microns.
 Most parts are perfectly fine to be printed at standard quality.

 The final option refers to our membership plan at 250 microns.
 If you plan on printing dozens, hundreds, or even thousands of your part, memberships are definitely the way to go.
 We can handle medium volume manufacturing so that you can not only prototype, but sell your part to the end consumer.
 Please visit our Membership Page for more information.

 Once you choose your quality, you will be taken to a checkout page where you can either upload a new model and start this process again, or proceed with what you have.
 You will not be asked for payment information until someone at the SD3D team confirms everything.